aurelia/aurelia/docs/user-docs/developer-guides/router-lite/configuring-routes.md

 Note that the example above uses the `@route` decorator.
 In case you cannot use the decorator, you can use the static properties instead.
-For example, the example, shown above, can be rewritten as follows.
+The example shown above can be rewritten as follows.

 ```typescript
 import { Routeable } from '@aurelia/router-lite';